ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server retains a secret key that might be used to remove protection from messages over much longer periods.
-A server compromise that provided access to the Oblivious Gateway Resource secret key could allow an attacker to recover the plaintext of all requests sent toward affected keys and all of the responses that were generated.
+A server compromise that provided access to the oblivious gateway resource secret key could allow an attacker to recover the plaintext of all requests sent toward affected keys and all of the responses that were generated.